glovek08/shell-2.0/README.md

 <h2>Description:</h2>

-So this is my second attempt at making my own shell based on the [Simple xv6 shell](https://pdos.csail.mit.edu/6.828/2019/labs/sh.html) by MIT.
+So this is my second attempt at making my own shell based on the [Simple xv6 shell](https://pdos.csail.mit.edu/6.828/2019/labs/sh.html) by MIT. <br>
+Will use `8===D` as my prompt to avoid confusion with the real shell as mentioned in the project description.

 <h2>Basic flow:</h2>